barata/slide-menu/README.md

 - `floating`: If `true`, the menu appears on top of page content, instead of sliding it down.
 - `trigger`: Determines which page links show the menu.
 Links with this class trigger the menu.

-The sliding menu may be instantiated as follows:
+The final code to instantiate the sliding menu is similar to this one:

 ```
 new menu.SlideMenu('#ID', {